pret/pokeplatinum/README.md

 }
 ```

-3. Launch melonDS with GDB stub enabled and launch the pokeplatinum ROM (you may need to fiddle with the config file to make this work, melonDS GDB stub config is off and may not actually enable properly through the UI)
+3. Launch melonDS with GDB stub enabled and launch the pokeplatinum ROM (you may need to fiddle with the config file to make this work, melonDS GDB stub config is odd and may not actually enable properly through the UI)

-4. Run debugger through VS Code, it should connect to melonDS automatically.
+4. Run debugger through VS Code, it should connect to melonDS automatically and configure overlay debugging for you.

-5. Pause the debugger and run `-exec overlay section-map build/overlay.map` (this cannot currently be included in setupCommands due to issues with architecture loading).